arunmdavid/blog/_posts/2015-02-07-full-time-into-doparttime.markdown

 After the great college days of <a href='http://blog.arundavid.com/hello-world' target='_blank'>learning to build the web</a>, and somehow <a href='http://blog.arundavid.com/behind-the-firewall-lines' target='_blank'>trapped in a access restricted system with firewalled internet</a>; reading the startup stories in <a href='http://yourstory.com/' target='_blank'>YourStory</a>, <a href='http://www.nextbigwhat.com/' target='_blank'>NextBigWhat</a>, <a href="http://pn.ispirt.in/">ProductNation</a> and seeing cool new products at <a href="https://news.ycombinator.com/" target='_blank'>Hacker News</a>, <a href="http://www.reddit.com/r/startups" target='_blank'>Reddit Startup</a> showed me a whole different kind of life, a startup life, and inspired me to do something different.

-We've felt its time to try the adventurous start-up journey.
+We've felt it's time to try the adventurous start-up journey.
 To build a product, do sales, do marketing, make new customers, make money, to do an actual business..

 ###The IDEA